 Every photography lover has an opinion on this, so following on from the success of Peter Dench’s feature, and the flurry of correspondence we had in response, we asked the Amateur Photographer community who their favourite photographers are.

-We asked you to pick up to 10 of your favourite photographers.
-Over 170 people voted, with 300 photographers getting votes and nominations!
-So without further ado, in reverse order, here’s who you have voted as your greatest photographers ever…
+We asked you to pick up to 10 of your favourite photographers. and over 300 photographers received votes and nominations!
+So, without further ado, in reverse order, here’s who you have voted as your greatest photographers ever…

-Steve McCurry has been one of the most iconic figures in contemporary photography for more than five decades.
-His images were among the first to show the world the brutality of the Soviet invasion in 1979.
-His body of work spans conflicts, vanishing cultures, ancient traditions, and contemporary culture alike – yet always retains the human element that made his celebrated image of the Afghan Girl such a powerful image.
+National Geographic legend Steve McCurry has been one of the most popular figures in contemporary photography for more than five decades.
+His body of work spans conflicts, vanishing cultures, ancient traditions, and contemporary culture alike – yet always retains the human element.
+His iconic Afghan Girl portrait which graced the cover of National Geographic was named as one of the most recognisable images ever taken.

 Avedon was a fashion, reportage and portrait photographer, primarily for Harper’s Bazaar before the likes of Vogue and The New Yorker – where his fashion and portrait photographs redesigned their aesthetic.
 He photographed models and fashions on the streets, in nightclubs, at the circus, on the beach and at other uncommon locations which became the hallmark of his work.